I'm not sure whether to laugh or cry about this, folks.

 What would happen if Nixon had done this during Watergate?

-What are you gonna do?
+What are you going to do?

-We're just gonna keep going.
+We're just going to keep going.

-This is Carla Carlos St. Paul, Minnesota.
+This is Carla Carlos, St. Paul, Minnesota.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Hello.